-Embedded File Systems
+Embedded Universal File System

 A high performance UNIX-like flash-friendly file system with a configurable fixed RAM footprint that performs well with all volume sizes, up to and including Terabytes, TargetXFS includes the following features: